 Adam Clayton Powell, IV

 Adam C. Powell, IV is an Associate Professor in the Mechanical Engineering department who joined the WPI faculty in August 2018.
-His field is materials processing, and research focuses on validated mathematical modeling of metal process development for clean energy and energy efficiency.
-His research group is developing new projects whose goals are to reduce vehicle body weight, lower solar cell manufacturing cost with improved safety, reduce or eliminate environmental impact of aerospace emissions, and improve grid stability with up to 100% renewables.
+His field is materials processing, and research focuses on greenhouse gas emissions reduction, elimination, and drawdown.
+Current projects aim to reduce vehicle body weight, lower solar cell manufacturing energy use and cost with improved safety, reduce or eliminate aviation greenhouse gas impact, power ships and trains with zero emissions, and improve grid stability as we drive toward 100% renewables.

 Pratap Mahesh Rao